Umkus/translate.js/README.md

  ```

  3. Make sure the contents of `data-translate-vocabulary` is a uri to the `vocabulary.json`
- 4. Mark the tags with tranlsatable content with `data-translate="hello_world"`
+ 4. Mark the tags with translatable content with `data-translate="hello_world"`

  ## Examples